| [This item

 the persons imprisoned or exiled was the whole "Opposition" in the Chamber

 of Deputies elected under the constitution.
+The law

 of Naples required that personal liberty shall be inviolable except